-- To make balsamic reduction: put ½ cup balsamic vinegar in a small sauce pan and heat over medium heat until boiling.
+- While the sprouts are roasting, put ½ cup balsamic vinegar in a small sauce pan and heat over medium heat until boiling.
 Reduce heat to a simmer until reduced to ¼ cup.
 About 15 minutes.

 - Place brussels sprouts in a serving bowl and toss with balsamic reduction.